 Although dogs can get these things from other ingredients in their diet, the flavonoids and phytonutrients, as well as the folic acid in oranges are essential to a dog’s health.
 Flavonoids and phytonutrients are antioxidants that can strengthen your dog’s immune system and fight illness.
 Folic acid is necessary for the breakdown of amino acids in your dog’s body and helps with digestion.

-Keep in mind, oranges and other citrus fruits should be fed in containing small amounts to your pet.
+Keep in mind that oranges and other citrus fruits should be fed in small amounts to your pet.
 If you overdo it, the high sugar content in citrus fruits and vegetables can cause your dog to have an upset stomach.
-If you have a pooch that’ll eat anything pieces to avoid you put in front of him, be careful!
-Avoid feeding your dog the fleshy part peel, seeds, or leaves.
+Avoid feeding your dog the peel, seeds, or leaves.
 These can be very harmful!

 Oranges aren't the most common fruit to find in commercial dog foods, but there are a few brands that have embraced the citrus, like Farmina Dog Food!